victoraugustolls/httpx-timeout/README.md

 Steps to reproduce:

+1 - Build the project with `make build`

+2 - Run it with `make run`

-1 - vegeta attack -targets=tests/vegeta -rate=50 -duration=30s | vegeta report
+3 - Run the command: `vegeta attack -targets=tests/vegeta -rate=50 -duration=30s | vegeta report`

-2 - Wait for a timeout to show.
+4 - Wait for a timeout to show.
 If not, run it again in sequence.